 Try our 3-ingredient sugar-free berry chia jam that’s super easy to make and really customizable!
 Ready to spread after 10 minutes or even quicker as a raw jam, this easy vegan recipe is both healthy and delicious.

 If you haven’t worked with chia seeds in the kitchen, let us assure you: they are like magic.
-They allow for vegan 3-ingredient pudding and if you make berry chia jam out of them, the texture won’t be funky at all!
+They allow for quick vegan puddings and if you make berry chia jam out of them, the texture won’t be funky at all!

 Although not the cheapest ingredient, a bag of chia seeds usually lasts for quite a while and they are packed with fiber, omega-3 fatty acids, calcium and plant-based protein!